Lenovo ThinkPad X13 Review (Ryzen 7 PRO 4750U, Vega7)

 In the 3DMark Fire Strike Extreme test, the Ryzen 7 PRO 4750U achieved a graphics score of 971 and maintained an operating frequency of 1600MHz for most of the test, with a maximum temperature of 69 degrees.

-Thanks to the dual-channel memory bonus, the ThinkPad X13 Ryzen Edition delivers about 40% better graphics and gaming performance than the ThinkPad T14 Ryzen Edition, which is about the same as the performance of the MX250.
+Thanks to the dual-channel memory bonus, the ThinkPad X13 Ryzen Edition delivers about 40% better graphics and gaming performance than the ThinkPad T14 Ryzen Edition, which is about the same as the MX250.

 Temperature and battery life